MartinNuc/stfu-and-click/README.md

 `yarn client start` to start client

 `yarn build` to build server+client into dist folder.
 Client is being placed into `public` folder in server so it can be deployed together.
-Express is configured to load client app except for `/api` requests.
+Express is configured to serve the React app and listen for `/api` requests.

 `yarn server test` to run tests (local redis must be running for integration tests)